danielorn/aks-keda-win-container-hack/part1/README.md

 Combining the `i` and `t` flag and starting a shell in the container using `cmd` allows you to browse the filesystem inside the container as well as launch processes inside it.
 This is sometimes refered to as the "ssh" of containers.

 Take some time to explore the container
-- What files are inside
+- What does the filesystem look like (what files are present)?
-- What processes are running
+- What processes are running?

 ```shell
 docker run -it eventproxy:1.0 cmd